mkudenko/laravel-meetup-codeception/readme.md

     cp .env.example .env

-Specify the correct connection details in the new files.
+Specify the correct connection details in the new file.

 ### Create database tables